FLwolfy/2D-Entity-Component-System/README.md

 # 2D Entity-Component-System (ECS) in JavaFX

 ## 1. Introduction
 This document provides an overview of the 2D Entity-Component-System (ECS) framework using JavaFX.
 The system is designed to manage game objects efficiently, separating concerns between objects, behaviors, and scenes.
+If you think the structure helpful or fun, please ⭐️star this project, thank you!

 ## 2. Dependencies
 This project requires: